starwit-trainings/java-basics/02-language-introduction/Readme.md

 #### Concepts covered
 * [Java methods](https://www.w3schools.com/java/java_methods.asp) Java's core concept to break code into manageable blocks
 * [Parameters in Methods](https://www.w3schools.com/java/java_methods_param.asp) How to deal with parameters for methods.
+* [Overloading Methods](https://www.w3schools.com/java/java_methods_overloading.asp) On the magic, that multiple methods can have the same name and yet do something different.
 * [JUnit Testing](https://www.geeksforgeeks.org/advance-java/introduction-of-junit/) Writing simple tests to verify your code works as expected.

 #### Tasks
-* Run app and observe output
+* Review the code, run it and observe its output
 * Look at the existing methods and their signatures and understand how parameters are handed over and used
 * Extract the logic to read a number from user input into a separate method readInput() and returns the read integer
-* Turn this application into a simple calculator that adds two numbers from user input and prints the result
+* Turn this application into a simple calculator that adds two numbers from (separate) user inputs and prints the result
 * Have a look at the existing test [testGetFive()](02-methods/src/test/java/de/starwit/MethodsTest.java#L14) and understand how it works, then change the return value of the tested function [getFive()](02-methods/src/main/java/de/starwit/Methods.java#L62) and run `mvn test`
 * Write some new tests for methods you have created (at least for the existing add() method)
+* Bonus: Make the calculator handle subtraction, multiplication and division as well.
+* Bonus: Make the calculator parse a simple expression like "5 + 3" from a single user input line (like a real calculator would).

 ### 03 - Data Types and Variables
 Storing data in variables is essential for any programming language.
 We have already done this with numbers (i.e. integers) in the preceding examples.
-There are however many more interesting data types to be stored.
-This example provides help to understand Java's build-in types and how you use them.
+There are, however, many more interesting data types to be stored.
+This example provides help to understand Java's build-in types and how to use them.
 [Here](https://www.w3schools.com/java/java_data_types.asp) is an overview of some primitive types.

 #### Concepts covered
 * [Java's (primitive) datatypes](https://www.w3schools.com/java/java_data_types.asp)